Give to Washington Bikes

 If you’d like to contribute to the non tax-deductible Washington Bike PAC, the political arm of Washington Bikes that helps elect candidates that support growing local economies, improving health, and making communities safer, please visit the Washington Bike PAC page .
 Our work is about electing and supporting candidates at every level of government who work to improve lives through bicycling.
 Learn more and donate!

-What your tax-deductible contributions enable us to do to make bicycling safe, convenient, and connected:
+What your contributions enable us to do to make bicycling safe, convenient, and connected:

 - Lead public policy change for more funding and better laws:

 - ~$100 million in bike/walk investments for safety projects and trails in the last 10 years alone

 - Over a dozen laws passed (and some bad ones blocked)

 - Success working with agencies to improve road design and bicycle access

 - Find and feature great bike travel destinations: Unforgettable experiences for you, a tourism boost for local economies

 - Hold the statewide Washington Bike Summit, connecting advocates and professionals for better bicycling